 Our mission is:

-- To develop geriatric medicine in the member states of the European Union as an independent specialty caring for all older people with age-related conditions
+- To develop geriatric medicine in Europe as an independent specialty caring for older people with age-related disease.

-- To support that these services become available to all citizens of the European Union
+- To support that these services become available to all European citizens.

-- To promote evidence-based guidelines for the most efficacious preventive and treatment strategies for older people in the European Union
+- To promote evidence-based consensus for the most efficacious preventive and treatment strategies for older people in Europe.

 The mass ageing of our populations has been one of the crowning achievements of the end of the second millennium.
 This ageing has also brought challenges in terms of a new order of complexity in ensuring the health of the ageing populations.
 Geriatric medicine has developed to meet this challenge, and has been proven to be an efficient and cost-effective development.